 Stay on designated trails

 Stay on the paved pedestrian path/service road between the parking lot and the Lighthouse Visitor Center and Lighthouse.
 Hiking along the bluff tops is prohibited.
 Stay away from cliff edges.
 Loose soil and/or rock can give way suddenly and you may fall.
 Do not climb cliffs.
 Visitors walking off of official trails and paths trample vegetation, which may lead to the death of the trampled plants.
-Over time, as more and more visitors use a route, it starts to look more and more like an official trail, and more and more visitors use it, resulting in a feedback look that makes the "trail" look "official."
+Over time, as more and more visitors use a route, it starts to look more and more like an official trail, and more and more visitors use it, resulting in a feedback loop that makes the "trail" look "official."
 However, these "social paths" tend to exacerbate erosion and harm threatened and endangered species.
 These paths also can lead to locations where visitors may be more at risk to injury, endangering themselves and any potential rescuers.